felixgourdeau/ScaleBar/README.md

 ## Todo

-- Option to place the Scale Bar anywhere on the screen
+- Option to place the scale bar anywhere on the screen
 - Add imperial units